Biography

 Visiting Fellow, ANU

-Chris Murphy Over his career, Chris has specialised in economy-wide modelling, covering both macro-econometric models and Computable General Equilibrium (CGE) models.
-In the field of macro-econometric modelling, he developed the Murphy family of models of the Australian economy, and related models for foreign governments, including the Governments of New Zealand, Singapore, Malaysia, Hong Kong and Abu Dhabi.
-These models are used for macro-economic forecasting and policy analysis.
+Chris developed the Murphy macro-econometric model of the Australian economy, and related Murphy-style models for the Governments of New Zealand, Singapore, Malaysia, Hong Kong and Abu Dhabi.
+These models are suitable for macro forecasting and macro policy analysis.

-Chris stepped down from directing modelling teams to divide his time between model-based research as a Visiting Fellow at the ANU and closely allied consulting for government agencies.
-His research at ANU focusses on macroeconomic policy and tax policy.
-His recent consulting clients include the Monetary Authority of Singapore, The Treasury and the Malaysian Ministry of Finance.
-For the Australia Treasury, he undertook a department-wide review of its economic modelling capabilities (2016-2017) and was modelling adviser (2019-2021) when Treasury developed their new macroeconomic forecasting model known as EMMA.
+In 2017 Chris stepped down from directing modelling teams to divide his time between model-based research as a Visiting Fellow at the ANU and closely allied consulting for government agencies.
+His research at ANU focusses on macroeconomic policy, tax policy and fiscal equalisation.
+His recent consulting clients include the Monetary Authority of Singapore, The Australian Treasury, the NSW Treasury and the Malaysian Ministry of Finance.

 For more information, email me here.